andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 1. Make note of the `URL` property.
 It is needed for the tunnel application later.

->NOTE: If this were a real solution you would want to enable SSL Encryption because the connector requires it.
+>**NOTE:** If this were a real solution you would want to enable SSL Encryption (by changing the value to true) because the connector requires it.
 During testing ngrok is handling the https->http redirection.

 <p align="center">
   <img src="Images/Exercise2-04.png">